isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Sports & Games.md

 <b>Taekwondo</b>&nbsp;<i>(For Boys and Girls)</i>

-<p align="justify">Taekwondo is an effective weaponless art of self-defense that originated from Korea and is one of the Asian martial arts included in the Olympic programme.</p><p>

-</p><p align="justify">The Taekwondo CCA at Meridian Primary School aims to build students’ physical fitness and students’ foundation in Taekwondo Pattern (Poomsae).
+<p align="justify">The Taekwondo CCA at Meridian Primary School aims to build students’ physical fitness and students’ foundation in Taekwondo Pattern (Poomsae).
 Taekwondo members will get a chance to participate in the annual competition such as the National School Games Taekwondo Competition or perform during the Year End Prize Presentation ceremony to gain experience and confidence. </p>

 <p align="justify">Other than learning the technical skill of Taekwondo’s self-defense, students will more importantly learn life values such as respect and discipline through our training.
 Our training focuses on developing the character of a student in a fun and encouraging way as we strongly believe that good attitude and character will aid a child in his/her learning.</p>